Graph Anomaly Detection in Time Series: A Survey: Categorization of G-TSAD Methods

 where $z$ is the random noise vector, $\mathbb{D}$ is the discriminator network (parameterized by $\psi$), $\mathbb{G'}$ is the fake set of graph samples generated by the generator.
 The generator loss $\mathcal{L}_{\text{gen}}$ is often MSE, and the discriminator loss $\mathcal{L}_{\text{disc}}$ is often CE.

-Knowing GAN's potential, recent studies have successfully applied GAN to G-TSAD.
-For example, \cite{liang2021consistent} proposed Cross-Correlation Graph-Based Encoder–Decoder GAN (CCG-EDGAN) for unsupervised anomaly detection in multivariate time-series signals.
-CCG-EDGAN consists of three modules: a pre-processing module to transform multivariate time-series signals into correlation graphs; a generator to generate the most similar fake data via the encoder-decoder-encoder structure, which captures the features in the sequential correlation graphs; and a discriminator to classify the real from reconstructed data.
-Note that the input includes both noise and real data to help the generator improve the reconstructed samples' diversity and avoid the mode collapse problem \b{referring to the situation that }the generator can only produce the fake samples that look similar to each other but are not diverse enough to represent the full range of possible samples.
-Moreover, a residual connection module is added to the model to improve convergence speed. \b{The defined anomaly score is based on the reconstruction error}.
+Recent studies have applied GAN to G-TSAD.
+For example, \cite{liang2021consistent} proposed Cross-Correlation Graph-Based Encoder–Decoder GAN (CCG-EDGAN) for unsupervised AD in multivariate signals, collected from satellite, wind turbine monitoring, and power consumption systems.
+CCG-EDGAN consists of three modules: a preprocessing module to transform signals into predefined correlation graphs; a generator to generate the fake data via the encoder-decoder-encoder structure, which captures the features in the correlation graphs; and a discriminator to classify the real from reconstructed data.
+Note that the input includes both noise and real data to help the generator improve the reconstructed samples' diversity and avoid the mode collapse problem, which refers to the situation that the generator can only produce the fake samples that look similar to each other but are not diverse enough to represent the full range of possible samples.
+The anomaly score assigned for each node is computed by the reconstruction error.

-CCG-EDGAN encounters two main limitations.
-First, it could only handle the \g{inter-variable} dependency \b{through} the correlation graphs\b{, while} the \g{intra-variable} dependency could not be captured by the GAN module.
-Second, its proposed anomaly score computation is \b{only} based on the reconstruction error obtained by the generator, \b{ignoring the discriminator's potential in detecting anomalies.} To overcome the first limitation, HAD-MDGAT was proposed \cite{zhou2022hybrid}.
-HAD-MDGAT \b{employs} a graph attention network to capture the \g{inter-variable} correlations between sensors.
-A \t{GRU} network is \b{used} to capture the \g{intra-variable} patterns.
-Anomalies are then detected by a reconstruction scheme via GAN.
-CCG-EDGAN also compares the performance between GAN and vanilla AE and confirms that GAN achieves a better reconstruction and could solve the overfitting problem of vanilla AE.
-Despite the ability to tackle the first limitation of CCG-EDGAN, HAD-MDGAT could not tackle the second issue, i.e., HAD-MDGAT only uses the reconstruction error obtained by the generator as an anomaly indicator.
+CCG-EDGAN encounters two limitations.
+First, it could only handle the inter-variable dependency through the correlation graphs, while the intra-variable dependency could not be captured by the GAN module.
+Second, its anomaly score computation is only based on the reconstruction error obtained by the generator, ignoring the discriminator's potential in detecting anomalies.
+To overcome the first limitation, HAD-MDGAT was proposed \cite{zhou2022hybrid}.
+Unlike CCG-EDGAN, which relies on predefined correlation graphs, HAD-MDGAT uses a graph attention network to learn graphs dynamically from attention weights, allowing it to capture inter-sensor correlations.
+A GRU network is used to capture the intra-variable patterns.
+Node-level anomalies are detected by a reconstruction scheme via GAN.
+HAD-MDGAT also compares the performance between GAN and vanilla AE and confirms that GAN achieves a better reconstruction and could solve the overfitting problem of vanilla AE.
+Despite the ability to tackle the first limitation of CCG-EDGAN, HAD-MDGAT could not tackle the second issue, i.e., HAD-MDGAT only uses the anomaly scores obtained by the generator.
+HAD-MDGAT shows its applications in satellite monitoring and soil moisture signal systems.